genuinemerit/saskan-app/README.md

 Set in a post-collapse world facing ecological failure, Saskan Lands explores recovery after the loss of natural pollinators.

 Tools here support simulation and narrative systems tied to that premise.
-For extended lore and design notes, see the project wiki (to be linked).
+For extended lore and design notes, see the architecture docs above and the project wiki.

 ---